Why speak to a professional?

 My approach is respectful, sensitive and patient.
 I seek to understand the issues, dilemmas and challenges that each person brings in order to help them to discover new options and alternatives so that they can enrich their lives and move forwards.

-I have completed Level 1 training in Gottman Couples Therapy and I use Gottman therapy methods in my work with Couples.
+Jenny Newland BSc (Hons) Psychology, Dip.
+PCP Psychotherapy and Counselling, has also completed Level 2 training and assessment in Gottman Couples Therapy and uses Gottman therapy methods in her work with couples.

 How it works